 Is a day trip to Meissen worth it?
 Most definitely.

-In 2019, we spent 2 nights in Dresden and did a couple of day trips to nearby towns.
+We recently spent 2 nights in Dresden and did a couple of day trips to nearby towns.
 Meissen was by far our favorite town to visit.

 Not only is Meissen home to the oldest porcelain factory in all of Europe, but it’s also home to the oldest castle in Germany.
 There is so much history in such a small place!